 Video 2: Homogenization and Acid Digestion of Food Samples for Multi-Elemental Determination

-Demonstrator:
+Demonstrator: Matjaž Rantaša, David Majer, Matjaž Finšgar

 Protocol

 To begin, use a clean ceramic knife to manually cut food samples into smaller pieces [1].
-Place the sample in a 250-milliliter glass beaker [2].
+Place the samples in 250-milliliter glass beakers [2].
 Then place the samples in a dryer at 105 degrees Celsius, until there is no change in weight [3].

 WIDE: Talent cuts food samples into smaller pieces with a clean, ceramic knife.
 AUTHORS: Please do not forget to film this establishing shot.
 Ensure that this is filmed as a WIDE angle shot